nosnelmil/invitro/docs/multi-loader.md

 > For example, if `BaseConfigPath` has `ExperimentDuration` set to 5 minutes, and you define `ExperimentDuration` as 10 minutes in `Config`, that particular experiment will run for 10 minutes instead.

 ## Command Flags

+The multi-loader accepts the almost the same command-line flags as loader.

+> **_Note_**: These flags will subsequently be used during the execution of loader.go for **<u>every experiment</u>**.
+If you would like to define these flag for specific experiments only, define it in [LoaderExperiment](#loaderexperiment)

+Available flags:

+- **`--multiLoaderConfig`** *(default: `cmd/multi_loader/multi_loader_config.json`)*:
+  Specifies the path to the multi-loader configuration file.
+This file contains settings and parameters that define how the multi-loader operates [see above](#multi-loader-configuration)

+- **`--verbosity`** *(default: `info`)*:
+    Sets the logging verbosity level.
+You can choose from the following options:
+    - `info`: Standard information messages.
+    - `debug`: Detailed debugging messages.
+    - `trace`: Extremely verbose logging, including detailed execution traces.

+- **`--iatGeneration`** *(default: `false`)*:
+  If set to `true`, the multi-loader will generate inter-arrival times (IATs) only and skip the invocation of actual workloads.
+This is useful for scenarios where you want to analyze or generate IATs without executing the associated load.

+- **`--generated`** *(default: `false`)*:
+  Indicates whether IATs have already been generated.
+If set to `true`, the multi-loader will use the existing IATs instead of generating new ones.

+## Multi-loader Overall Flow

+1. **Initialization**
+    - Flags for configuration file path, verbosity, IAT generation, and execution mode are parsed
+    - Logger is initialized based on verbosity level

+3. **Experiment Execution Flow**
+    - The multi-loader driver is instantiated with the provided configuration path.
+    - Cluster Nodes are derived for experiments (only for knative)
+    - A dry run is executed to validate the setup:
+        - If the dry run fails, the execution terminates.
+    - If the dry run succeeds, proceed to actual runs:
+        - Global pre-scripts are executed.
+        - Each experiment undergoes the following steps:
+            1. **Pre-Execution Setup**
+                - Experiment-specific pre-scripts are executed.
+                - Necessary directories and folders are created.
+                - Each sub-experiment is unpacked and prepared
+                - Restart TOP Process (only for knative)
+            2. **Experiment Invocation**
+                - The loader is executed with generated configurations and related flags
+            3. **Post-Execution Steps**
+                - Experiment-specific post-scripts are executed
+                - Metrics collection (only for knative)
+                - Cleanup tasks are performed

+4. **Completion**
+    - Global post-scripts are executed.
+    - Run Make Clean

+### How the Dry Run Works

+The dry run mode executes the loader with the `--dryRun` flag set to true after the unpacking of experiments defined in the multi-loader configurations.

+In this mode, the loader performs the following actions:

+- **Configuration Validation**: It verifies the experiment configurations without deploying any functions or generating invocations.
+- **Error Handling**: If a fatal error occurs at any point, the experiment will halt immediately.

+The purpose is to ensure that your configurations are correct and to identify any potential issues before actual execution.